mkm17/SharePoint/_posts/2023-09-20-Report-of-SharePoint-Files-Incidents.md

 # Report of SharePoint Files Incidents - PowerShell Script

-Some time ago, I had a conversation with my friend about common problems in SharePoint.
-We agreed that many of these issues are related to document libraries and files that multiple people work on.
-Sometimes, individual actions can cause problems for the entire team's work together.
-Since mistakes can happen, it's a good idea to respond quickly when something goes wrong.
+Some time ago, I had a conversation with my friend about issues that SharePoint non-tech users commonly encountered.
+We found out that many of such difficulties are linked to document libraries and collaboration on files.
+Sometimes, individual actions can cause problems for the entire teams working together.
+Since human mistakes can and will happen, it's vital to respond quickly when something goes wrong.
 As a result of our discussion, I embarked on a project to create a script that helps find and fix issues with files in SharePoint.

 This script is created using PowerShell and makes use of the **PnP PowerShell** library, which is a very helpful tool for managing SharePoint environments.